supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ### Learning with Spaced Repetition

 In SuperMemo, flashcards are called **items**.
-Items are associations of knowledge such as the ones illustrated before that you want to remember.
+Items are associations of knowledge that you want to remember, such as the ones illustrated before.

 | Cloze item | Q&A item |
 |:==========:|:========:|